 Whether you outfit your normal Minecraft characters with costumes for trick-or-treating or you conjure creepy creatures to haunt the graveyard at night, making your own Halloween Minecraft skins is a fun and spooky activity.
 This guide included 8 ideas for Halloween skins, but the possibilities are endless.
 If you are looking for even more Minecraft Halloween skin ideas, browse through the skins here or here.
 Happy haunting!

-To get started with Minecraft coding join our Minecraft Code to Mod class that is made specifically for kids!
+To get started with Minecraft coding join our Minecraft Redstone Engineering class that is made specifically for kids!
 All Create & Learn courses are small-group format, led by an expert, and designed by professionals from Google, MIT, and Stanford.

 Written by Annie Schmitt, a Computer Science Teacher and Teaching Artist from Pennsylvania.
 She loves using art, technology, and science together to create exploratory hands-on learning experiences for students in grade K-12.
 As a Teaching Artist, she travels to schools and organizations in her state to teach children stop-motion animation, game design, and visual outdoor art.
 Annie has taught thousands of students from states all over the U.S. and countries around the world.